AdobeDocs/experience-platform.en/help/destinations/ui/connect-destination.md

 Depending on the destination that you are connecting to, you might be taken to the destination partner's page to authenticate, or you might be asked to input authentication credentials directly in the Platform workflow.
 Below are two examples of authentication flows for an Amazon S3 destination and a Criteo destination.
 Detailed instructions about the required input is provided in each destination documentation page.

-## Set up connection parameters
+## Set up connection parameters {#set-up-connection-parameters}

-If you have already set up authentication to the destination, you can continue with the existing account or set up a new account.
+If you have already set up authentication to the destination, you can continue with the existing account or you can set up a new account.

-Depending on the destination that you are connecting to, you might be asked to input different type of connection parameters.
+Depending on the destination that you are connecting to, you might be asked to input different types of connection parameters.
 For example, when connecting to an Amazon S3 destination, you are asked to provide details regarding the Amazon S3 bucket name and folder path where files will be deposited.
 Below are two examples of the authentication flow for an Amazon S3 destination and a Criteo destination.
 Detailed instructions about the required input is provided in each destination documentation page.

 1. Enter the destination platform connection details, then select **[!UICONTROL Connect to destination]**.